anandojha/qmmmrebind/README.md

 * Psi4

 ## External Software Installation Instructions:
 * A new conda environment is recommended to run torsiondrive calculations.
-Please follow these steps in an terminal:
+Please follow these steps in a terminal:
 ```bash
 conda create -n torsiondrive python=3.6 # create a new conda environment
 conda activate torsiondrive # activate torsiondrive environment